Blinue/Magpie/docs/FAQ (EN).md

 ## Does Magpie support touch input?

-No. Supporting touch input requires Magpie to have considerable high-level permissions, which is unacceptable for most users.
-Download the touch-enabled version from [#218 (comment)](https://github.com/Blinue/Magpie/issues/218#issuecomment-980506414).
+Supported from v0.11.
+Supporting touch input requires Magpie to have considerable high-level permissions, changing this option requires administrator privileges.
+See [About touch support](https://github.com/Blinue/Magpie/wiki/About-touch-support) for details.

 ## What is the relationship between Magpie and Lossless Scaling?